Best daily deals

 We gave you plenty of iPhone emulators with wide console support, but maybe you don’t care about all those.
 If all you want is to emulate GameCube and Wii games, DolphiniOS will serve you just right.

 The emulator has plenty of nifty features, including integrated cheat support, online gaming, texture packs, and more.
-It’s available from the AltStore and the official website.
+The only catch is that it’s not available on the App Store.
+You’ll have to download it from the AltStore or the official website, which requires some technical know-how.

 Play!: The best PS2 emulator